Srapelli/VIP295_JavaScript/README.md

 # JavaScript Exercises

-These Exercises are from https://www.w3resource.com/javascript-exercises/
+The folder contains solutions to Exercises from https://www.w3resource.com/javascript-exercises/